 Targeted messaging is critical for high conversions.
 However, limiting your targeting to a single demographic or buyer profile can not only bring down the size of your target group but can also reduce conversion rates from other potential buyers.

 eCommerce stores that make use of product images provided by the supplier often see low conversion rates because of this.
-For instance, a site targeting Indian buyers may fail to connect with their audience if the product images have white models.
+For instance, a site targeting Indian buyers may fail to connect with their target audience if the product images have white models.

 There are two reasons why this is important.
 Firstly, conversion is influenced by a prospective buyer’s interest and desire in the product.
 Without targeting their unique characteristics, it may not be possible to build the connection that is so essential to conversion.

 Secondly, some product categories work differently on different audiences.
 For instance, the preferred shades for lipsticks vary among various races.
 It is important to connect with each of these different buyer groups to be successful in conversion.

 4. Remove buyer uncertainties

 This is perhaps the most important factor contributing to higher eCommerce conversion rates.
 A customer needs to be absolutely convinced about the value of the product for them to proceed with the purchase.

 This is difficult in the face of uncertainties – Would the shoe fit me?
 Will the dress look good on me?
 Would the adapter work on with my gadgets?
 The buyer would need answers to such questions before they can be convinced.

 Amazon and its sister sites like Zappos have ‘Customer Q&A’ sections where prospective buyers can get their questions answered by the community as well as the sellers.
 The answers to these questions are public and are also accessible to other prospective buyers.

 Customer Q&As can work on all kinds of sites and are thus particularly useful for horizontal stores that sell multiple categories of products.

-Niche eCommerce stores should also look at dedicated tools that can assist in the customer’s decision-making process.
+Niche eCommerce stores should also look at dedicated tools that can assist in the customer decision journey.
 For instance, a store that sells spectacles online may build a simulation tool that lets buyers try on various glasses before they pick the right one.